synxty/idea/[game-title].md

 The game concludes when one of the players has no characters remaining on the board.

-Before the game, players must assemble a squad of 5 characters available on their team's roster.
-Each team has a roster of 12 characters, 2 for each character role.
-Since there are 6 different roles and only 5 squad spots available, players must carefully consider their options and select the best combination of characters to achieve victory.
+Before the game, players must assemble a squad of five characters available on their team's roster.
+Each team has a roster of twelve characters, two for each character role.
+Since there are six different roles and only five squad spots available, players must carefully consider their options and select the best combination of characters to achieve victory.
 Squads can be built with any combination of roles and it's not required that they differ.

 Besides roles, players also have to keep in mind a character's type, origin, and soul as these traits can be used to counter the opposition.